Decawave/uwb-apps/README.md

 $
 ```

-4. Build the new bootloader applicaiton for the DWM1001 taregt.
+4. Build the new bootloader applicaiton for the DWM1001 target.

 (executed from the mynewt-dw1000-app directory).